 Renting out property is a fantastic way to make money, whether you have one property or a full portfolio.
 You can make a full-time income as a landlord with multiple properties, or you could just use the income from one house to pay your own mortgage.
-But, it’s not as easy as it might sound.
+But, being a landlord is often not as easy as it might sound.
 So while letting out property appeals to many as a great way to make a passive income, it might not be quite as passive as it first seems.

 That’s where a property management company comes in.
 Using a property manager can make your life a lot easier.
 Here’s a more detailed look at what a property management company does, and why you might want to use one.